King Biscuit Boy: Instruments

+Personal life

 Blake "Kelly Jay" Fordham (a former Crowbar bandmate and friend) recalled that Newell had a soft spot in his heart for 1950s doo-wop music.
 "We'd do a medley, four chords in F, and see how many songs we could fit into it; stuff by Johnnie & Joe – "Over the Mountain; Across the Sea," and "You Belong to Me", or "Talk to Me", by Little Willie John.
 Each week we'd try to best ourselves, see who could come up with more.
 He would always find the most obscure stuff."